Developer Guide

 The Model,

-• stores the GME terminal data.
+UserPrefobject that represents the user’s preferences. - stores the GME terminal data.

-• exposes an unmodifiable ObservableList<Passenger> and ObservableList<Pool> that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+ObservableList<Passenger>andObservableList<Pool>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - does not depend on any of the other three components.

-:information_source: Note: An alternative (arguably, a more OOP) model is given below.
-It has a Tag list in the AddressBook, which Passenger references.
+Tag list in the AddressBook, which Passenger references.
 This allows AddressBook to only require one Tag object per unique Tag, instead of each Passenger needing their own Tag object.

 Storage component